Odell Beckham Jr. Drops Hint: Dog-Style Peeing Ploy Was Aimed At Trump During Giants Game?

 Many on the social media sites expressed their shock at this display that occurred within the same league that prohibited touchdown dancing for the last few years.
 That is until the NFL finally relaxed those rules earlier this year, according to NPR.

-According to Fox News, Beckham has hinted to his doggie-style urination facade was a jab at Donald Trump in retaliation for the president calling NFL players “sons of bit-hes.”
+According to Fox News, Beckham has hinted that his doggie-style urination facade was a jab at Donald Trump in retaliation for the president calling NFL players “sons of bi**hes.”
 Beckham threw that hint out in a tweet when answering one of his fans.
 That tweet is seen below.

 If u seen that , I have to tip my hat to u for thinkin outside the box. #URRIGHTONPOINT impressed